-$$6,625 \times .67 = $4,439 \text{ total Stafford}$ $$2.625 \times .67 = $1,759 \text{ subsidized}$

-The maximum combined subsidized and unsubsidized Stafford amount Morgan can borrow for the program is \$4,439, with the subsidized loan amount limited to \$1.759.

-Proration Example for Remaining Period < Academic Yr Rudy has attended 6 quarters in a 2-year program at Beulah Community College, but to finish the program, he needs to attend an additional quarter as a halftime student (6 quarter hours).
-Rudy is a dependent undergraduate student, and BCC defines its academic year as 30 weeks and 36 semester hours.
+\$6,625 x .67 = \$4,439 total Stafford \$2,625 x .67 = \$1,759 subsidized The maximum combined subsidized and unsubsidized Stafford amount Morgan can borrow for the program is \$4,439, with the subsidized loan amount limited to \$1,759.
+Proration Example for Remaining Period < Academic Yr Rudy has attended 6 quarters in a 2-year program at Beulah Community College, but to finish the program, he needs to attend an additional quarter as a halftime student.
+Rudy is a dependent undergraduate student, and BCC defines its academic year as 30 weeks and 24 semester hours.
 Remaining period of study: Annual Stafford limit = \$3500

-To determine the basic prorated subsidized/unsubsidized loan amount, convert the fraction based on hours (6/36 = .17) to decimal.
-Multiply this decimal by the second-year undergraduate annual loan limit: $$3.500 \times .17 = 595 .

-Proration Example for Remaining Period with Separated Terms

-O'Donnell Institute has an academic year that consists of three quarters: fall, winter, and spring.
-Rosie will be enrolling in the fall and spring quarters, but not the winter quarter, and will graduate at the end of the spring quarter.
+To determine the basic prorated subsidized/ unsubsidized loan amount, convert the fraction based on hours (1/3 = .33) to decimals.
+Multiply this decimal by the second-year undergraduate annual loan limit: \$3,500 x .33 = \$1,155.
+Proration Example for Remaining Period with Separated Terms O'Donnell Institute has an academic year that consists of three quarters: fall, winter, and spring.
+Rosie will be enrolling in the fall and spring quarters, but not the winter quarter, and will graduate at the end of the spring quarter: